 A course emphasizing the fundamental principles of structure, physiology, growth, and reproduction, together with a consideration of the factors determining the distribution of animals in space and time.
-Text-book: Shull, Principles of Animal Biology.
+Text-book: Woodruff, General Biology.

 4. Vertebrate Anatomy.
 2 hours lecture, 1 hour laboratory, second term.
 Professor Grim.